Comparison

 What is the difference between Tesamorelin and Hexarelin?

-Tesamorelin is a growth hormone peptide that an fda-approved ghrh analog used to reduce excess abdominal fat in hiv-infected patients with lipodystrophy. one of the few peptides with fda approval.
+Tesamorelin is a growth hormone peptide that an fda-approved ghrh analog used to reduce excess abdominal fat in hiv-infected patients with lipodystrophy. new f8 formulation (egrifta wr) approved march 2025 allows weekly reconstitution vs daily.
 Hexarelin is a growth hormone peptide that a synthetic hexapeptide gh secretagogue with the strongest gh-releasing effect among ghrps. also has notable cardioprotective properties independent of gh release.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Tesamorelin or Hexarelin?